TINKER brand

 PROS:

-Color is extremely radiant and unuusual for a portable laser
+Color is extremely radiant and unusual for a portable laser

 Has a hefty, "not cheap" feel